-Report their concerns to the DSL if they think a pupil/student may be at risk of radicalisation or involvement in terrorism;

-- Report any potential safeguarding concerns about an individual's behaviour and actions towards children and young people immediately.
+- Report their concerns to the DSL if they think a pupil/student may be at risk of radicalisation or involvement in terrorism; - Report any potential safeguarding concerns about an individual's behaviour and actions towards children and young people immediately.
 Allegations or concerns about colleagues and visitors must be reported directly to the Head Teacher.
-If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required, following guidance in KCSIE 2018 - Part four: Allegations of abuse made against teachers and other staff.
-If concerns relate to the head teacher referrals should be made to the chair of governors. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required, following guidance in KCSIE 2019 - Part four: Allegations of abuse made against teachers and other staff.
+[If concerns relate to the head teacher who is the sole proprietor of an independent school, allegations should be referred to the LADO - remove if this statement is not applicable] - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
 The school should not undertake any investigation unless the LADO advises this. - 'Reasonable Force' refers to the physical contact to restrain and control children,' using no more force than is needed'.
 The use of reasonable force is down to the professional judgement of the staff member concerned and will be determined by individual circumstances and the vulnerability of any child with Special Educational Needs or Disability (SEND) will be taken into account.
 The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013).